Tax Assistance

 Child Tax Credit | Minnesota Department of Revenue (state.mn.us)

 The Minnesota Working Family Credit is available to Minnesotans who earned income during the year and can provide a refund even if you do not owe tax.
-This credit depends on several factors.
-The credit phases out for those whose income is over $29,500 ($35,000 for Married Filing Jointly).
+This credit depends on several factors and the amount you are eligible to claim may change if you have children, dependents, are disabled, or meet other criteria.
+The credit phases out at $37,910 if married filing jointly or $31,950 for any other filing status.

 Working Family Credit | Minnesota Department of Revenue (state.mn.us)